88 Online Therapy Tips (Get Better Results and Save Money)

 54. If your therapist suggests concrete steps to apply to specific situations, try them out.

 It can be challenging when your therapist recommends trying a different approach with a triggering situation, especially if it involves another person.
-But you can take your therapy to the next level if you push through your resistance.
+But you can take your therapy to the next level if you push through your resistance and try it.
 You can even transform your insights from the therapy room into new ways of feeling and being in the world.

 55. After you try what your therapist recommended, let them know how it went.